European champion in different years. European Football Championships: defend the title

 Note: Germany has been world champion three times as West Germany (1954, 1974 and 1990).

-Some interesting facts about the World Cup
+Some interesting data about the World Cup

-According to the current format, 32 national teams are participants in the final part of the World Cup.
+According to the current format, 32 national teams are participating in the final part of the World Cup.
 As mentioned above, 13 teams competed at the first World Cup.
 From 1934 to 1978 - 16.
 In 1982, the number of participants was increased to 24 teams.

-The current current format consists of 32 teams.
-It was first presented at the 1998 World Cup in France.
-In 2026, 48 teams will take part in the final part of the World Cup.
+The current format consists of 32 teams.
+It was first introduced at the 1998 World Cup in France.
+In 2026, 48 teams will take part in the World Cup finals.